Actions

 Entry screen

 You use this screen to match or link business processes commonly carried out within your organization with specific types of business transactions.
-The resulting matched, or linked business process or action plus transaction type is identified by a unique code which you assign manually.
+The resulting matched, or linked business process or action plus transaction type is identified by a unique code, which you assign manually.
 This gives you complete control and flexibility over your identification codes.
 The code is used in Non-conformance action plans.

 You can link multiple actions or processes with a single transaction type.
 You need to assign a unique code to each linked transaction type plus action.